pni-libraries/python-pninexus/doc/sphinx/nexus_fields.rst

     data = read_data(...)    #numpy array with temperature values temperatures.write(data) #write all the data in a single step

-If the field to which to write the data is a scalar field the data must be either a native Python object or a :py:mod:`numpy` array of matching shape.
+For a field of size 1 the argument of :py:meth:`write` must be a native python object or a :py:mod:`numpy` array of size 1.
+If the field is a multidimensional field of different size the argument must be a :py:mod:`numpy` array of appropriate shape (and thus size).

-Read all data in a single step
+The counterpart of :py:meth:`write` is :py:meth:`read` which retrieves all data stored in a field

 .. code-block:: python